Houston Nursing Home Abuse Lawyers

 Vulnerable older people often cannot defend themselves or properly report neglect.
 It is usually family members who notice neglect.
 If you have a loved one who is not getting appropriate care or has been abused, call our Houston personal injury law firm.

 If you have noticed a sudden change in your elderly relative’s condition, talk to the nursing home staff.
-If their explanations do not make sense, or if they have no explanation, talk to experienced injury and wrongful death trial lawyers.
+If their explanations do not make sense, or if they have no explanation, talk to experienced injury attorney and wrongful death trial lawyers.
 Michael P. Fleming, former Harris County Attorney (Houston), has been recognized as a Texas Super Lawyer and is one of the small percentage of attorneys in the whole country to have argued – and won – a case before the United States Supreme Court.
 Does the patient have bedsores?
 Bedsores are painful — and nearly always preventable.
 If your loved one has bedsores, you should seek to protect their interests and stop such neglect.

 - Did the patient wander off?
 Improperly monitored nursing home patients may become confused and wander off.
 There is no reason an elderly resident should be permitted to wander away from their home.

 - Did the patient fall?
 Improper bed transfers can result in a fall and broken bones.
 These type of injures are common and completely preventable.